flancian/garden/chezmoi.md

 git push -u origin main
 ```

-Then for syncing into a new machine, you just pass the repo as argument to `chezmoi init`:
+Then for syncing files into a new machine, you install chezmoi and then pass the repo as argument to `chezmoi init`:

 ```
 sh -c "`curl -fsLS chezmoi.io/get`"